The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The multiplicativity of the K unneth spectral sequence for E 3 -algebras

 When $A$ is $\HF_p$ this is clear as we can take the composition of $0$th Postnikov sections and the reduction mod $p$ map

-which is a map of associative algebras.
-Obtaining the map to connective Morava $E$-theory is more difficult and relies on the work of Lazarev in \cite{LazarevTowersMU}, Angeltveit in \cite{AngeltveitObstruction}, Rognes in \cite{RognesGalois}, and many others.
-Once we have a map of $\Ai$-ring spectra or associative $S$-algebras
+which are both maps of associative algebras.
+Obtaining the map to connective Morava $\moravaE$-theory is more difficult and relies on the work of Lazarev in \cite{LazarevTowersMU}, Angeltveit in \cite{AngeltveitObstruction}, and Rognes in \cite{RognesGalois}.
+Once we have a map of associative $S$-algebras

-we can easily construct the map to $e_n$.
+we get a map to $e_n$ since $BP$ is connective.
 The following result is not original and is proved by stitching together various results in the literature.
-We don't know of a proper reference and so we provide the result and the argument here.
+We don't know of a proper reference and so we provide the argument here.

 \begin{lemma} There is a map of associative $S$-algebras